Ericsson/codechecker/docs/web/server_config.md

 *Default value*: Fallback to same amount as `worker_processes`.

 The server needs to be restarted if the value is changed in the config file.

+### `--machine-id`
+Unfortunately, servers don't always terminate gracefully (cue the aforementioned `SIGKILL`, but also the container, VM, or the host machine could simply die during execution, in ways the server is not able to handle).
+Because tasks are not shared across server processes, and there are crucial bits of information in the now dead process's memory which would have been needed to execute the task, a server later restarting in place of a previously dead one should be able to identify which tasks its "predecessor" left behind without clean-up.

+This is achieved by storing the running computer's identifier, configurable via `CodeChecker server --machine-id`, as an additional piece of information for each task.
+By default, the machine ID is constructed from `gethostname():portnumber`, e.g., `cc-server:80`.

+In containerised environments, relying on `gethostname()` may not be entirely stable!
+For example, Docker exposes the first 12 digits of the container's unique hash as the _"hostname"_ of the insides of the container.
+If the container is started with `--restart always` or `--restart unless-stopped`, then this is fine, however, more advanced systems, such as _Docker swarm_ will **create a new container** in case the old one died (!), resulting in a new value of `gethostname()`.

+In such environments, service administrators must pay additional caution and configure their instances by setting `--machine-id` for subsequent executions of the "same" server accordingly.
+If a server with machine ID **`M`** starts up (usually after a container or "system" restart), it will set every task not in any "termination states" and associated with machine ID **`M`** to the _`DROPPED`_ status (with an appropriately formatted comment accompanying), signifying that the _previous instance_ "dropped" these tasks, but had no chance of recording this fact.

 ## Run limitation
 The `max_run_count` section of the config file controls how many runs can be